Hey, we're going to need a gorbasm update today, Mr. Mamon.

 The Israelis didn't ask anybody.

-They don't get permission from anybody when they're hit, they fire back.
+They don't get permission from anybody.

-One of their soldiers, two of their soldiers kidnapped, they fire back, and they don't go and ask anybody for permission.
+One of their soldiers, two of their soldiers kidnapped, they fire back and they don't go and ask anybody for permission.

-Now, why do we ask for permission?
+Why do we ask for permission?

-Why do we do well?
+Why do we do?

-Uh to just run rough shod all over the world as the world would consider it to be.
+Well, it's one of the, I think, shackles, actually, of being a superpower to just run roughshod all over the world as the world would consider it to be.

-They already do, even though we spent months, years at the United Nations trying to get the world to deal with Saddam Hussein, not just two years after Bush came into office, but all through the 90s after the first Gulf War, and the UN and the world didn't do diddly squat.
+They already do, even though we spent months, years at the United Nations trying to get the world to deal with Saddam Hussein, not just two years after Bush came into office, but all through the 90s after the First Gulf War.

-Finally we did.
+Finally, we did.

 But it took 9-11.

-So do we have the national will?
+So, and do we have the national will?

-Are we are we bogged down?
+Are we bogged down?

-If you want to say we're bogged down, I say it only in the sense that we haven't used a tiny but a tiny portion of the power that we can fully project.
+If you want to say we're bogged down, I say it only in the sense that we haven't used a tiny, but a tiny portion of the power that we can fully project.

 We haven't done that.